rawleyperetz/Nasm64/README.md

 ## Stackbased
 This program aims to push (see what I did there) my understanding of stack through the polish notation.
 Use 'run.sh ./stackbased' to assemble and link the program and './stackbased' to run the program.
 If one wishes to solve (5 + 4) * 3, then one inputs, 5 4 + 3 * .
 A counter runs through all bytes or characters present and places them on a stack for computation.
 Division by zero has also been accounted for.
 I hope you like this project.

+## Macros
+Apparently macros make your life much easier.
+For example, instead of writing the following for print everytime mov rax, 1 mov rdi, 1 mov rsi, SomeVariable mov rdx, lengthOfSomeVariable syscall
+We can simply use macros and make the call to the nasm 64 code using '%include "mymacros.inc" '.
+Think of it like header files in C or some libraries/modules in Python that need to be called

+## Palindrome
+What is a palindrome?
+A palindrome refers to a string or a word (not meant as a discrete unit) whose reverse is the same as the word.
+For example, "madam" when reversed is "madam".
+Likewise "racecar", "rotator" But not "hello", "computer" etc.
+The Palindrome nasm code takes the string as input, find its length, subtract two from the length (why? because of the newline and null-terminator).
+This length is stored in say register 'A' and register 'B' is also initialized from zero.
+So as 'A' decreases, 'B' increases and the corresponding stringelement should be the same.
+Think of it like "string[i] == string[j]" in python